 Eyesight: Their eyesight is likely going to change, and they may have difficulty navigating their everyday environment.
 Try keeping your furniture layout consistent and not move things around.

-Hearing: The same with their hearing, they may become startled if approached from behind and didn’t hear you approach them.
+Hearing: The same with their hearing; they may become startled if approached from behind and don’t hear you approach them.
 Think about the scenarios where they rely on their hearing, especially for safety reasons, and modify their routine or environment.
 For example, don’t leave an older pup outside unattended who may not be able to see or hear as well as they once used to, as these could lead to unfortunate accidents such as falling down stairs or heading into traffic inadvertently.

 Mind: You may notice your pup sleep longer or they may stand and seem to stare into no-man's-land or even corners for minutes at a time.
 They also may have trouble recognizing you or family members that only visit on occasion.
 The best thing to do for cognitive decline, as with any aging process, is to start early before it becomes an issue.
 Keeping your dog’s mind active as they age is very important.
 Take them on a ‘sniffari’, where they can sniff for as long as they want, use puzzle toys (for mealtime or if they are food motivated), or let them watch ‘dog TV’ on YouTube.